Later life financial planning: everything you need to know

 Financial arrangements after bereavement

 Bereavement has many financial implications for the surviving partner.
-Things may be particular difficult if the deceased partner handled some or all of the couple’s finances.
-Furthermore, the needs of the surviving partner may change.
+Things may be particularly difficult if the deceased partner handled some or all of the couple’s finances.
+In addition, the needs of the surviving partner may be different in the future.

 Things to consider include: